itsmariodias/bert-mcoatt-vqa/README.md

 [Hierarchical Question-Image Co-Attention for Visual Question Answering](https://github.com/jiasenlu/HieCoAttenVQA) for providing their code and implementation.
 You can see their paper [here](https://arxiv.org/abs/1606.00061).

 [BERT (Bidirectional Encoder Representations from Transformers)](https://github.com/google-research/bert) for providing their pretrained language models.
-You can their papers [here](https://arxiv.org/abs/1810.04805) and [here](https://arxiv.org/abs/1908.08962).
+You can see their papers [here](https://arxiv.org/abs/1810.04805) and [here](https://arxiv.org/abs/1908.08962).

 [Hugging Face Transformers library](https://github.com/huggingface/transformers) for providing the BERT implementation interface to use in Keras/Tensorflow.